Real Estate Listing In Allegheny County Goes Viral For Spooky Pictures

 By: KDKA-TV News Staff

 CORAOPOLIS, Pa.
-(KDKA) — If you are in the market for a new house, a home in Coraopolis is no trick and all treat.READ MORE: U.S. Secretary Of State Antony Blinken Sees Pittsburgh As Leading The Way Internationally On Job Transformation
+(KDKA) — If you are in the market for a new house, a home in Coraopolis is no trick and all treat.READ MORE: 'Armed And Dangerous' Suspect Barricaded Inside Hill District Home Believed To Be Dead After Firing At Police

-READ MORE: Police: Man Shot Multiple Times In The Leg Overnight In Mount Washington, Taken To Hospital
+READ MORE: Washington County Residents Discouraged About USPS Delivery Delays And Price Increases

 On the outside, the home looks like any other.
 But it is what’s inside that is truly spooky.

-Pictures show someone dressed as Ghostface from “Scream” casually lounging in the living room, and even hiding in the shower.MORE NEWS: Pittsburgh Public Schools Interim Superintendent Wayne Walters Wants To Restore Confidence And Trust
+Pictures show someone dressed as Ghostface from “Scream” casually lounging in the living room, and even hiding in the shower.MORE NEWS: 4 Men Facing Charges Connected To "Grandparent Bond Scams" In Allegheny And Westmoreland Counties

 The Coldwell Banker Realty real estate agent told KDKA’s Meghan Schiller that she’s the one wearing the costume.
 She just wanted to have some fun and give the home a Halloween twist.